subgraph/chromium-extension-packager/README.md

 This program helps maintain a list of chromium extensions, check them for update by fetching and parsing its webstore page, downloading any available updates, and packaging them as Debian packages.
+Once done, it generates a package and source index for using as a local apt repository.

+## Building

+Debian Package TBD...

 ## Usage